 The class definition code for this example tool is included in the file example3tool__define.pro in the examples/doc/itools subdirectory of the IDL distribution.
-Enter
+Enter at the IDL prompt to create an instance of the iTool.
+Open the file in any text editor or enter

 '''

-.compile example3tool__define
+.edit example3tool define

 '''